The Western Australian Museums

-The Western Australian Museum (not to be confused with the WA Museum Boola Bardip in Northbridge) is WA’s most exciting cultural asset and includes six museums showcasing hundreds of exhibitions and events every year.
-Three museums are located in Perth and the other three in Albany, Geraldton and Kalgoorlie.
+The Western Australian Museum is WA’s most exciting cultural asset and includes six museums around the state showcasing hundreds of exhibitions and events every year.
+Three museums are in Perth including flagship Boola Bardip in the Perth Cultural Centre precinct and WA Maritime Museum in Fremantle – along with sites in Albany, Geraldton, and Kalgoorlie.

 WA Museum Boola Bardip